MystenLabs/sui/sdk/kiosk/README.md

   // Select the environment.
 Right now only `testnet` or `custom` is supported.
   //  For custom, you need to supply the `address` of the rules' package. const environment = { env: 'testnet', address?: '' }

+  // Both are required if you there is a `kiosk_lock_rule`.
+  // Optional otherwise.
+Function will throw an error if there's a kiosk_lock_rule and these are missing. const extraParams = {
+    ownedKiosk,
+    ownedKioskCap
+  }
+  // Extra params.
+Optional, but required if the user tries to resolve a `kiosk_lock_rule`.
   // Purchases the item.
-Supports `kiosk_lock_rule`, `royalty_rule` (accepts combination too).
-  // ownedKiosk & ownedKioskCap are optional, they are necessary only if the transfer policy includes a `kiosk_lock_rule`. const result = purchaseAndResolvePolicies(tx, item.type, item.listing, kioskId, item.objectId, policy[0], environment, ownedKiosk, ownedKioskCap);
+Supports `kiosk_lock_rule`, `royalty_rule` (accepts combination too). const result = purchaseAndResolvePolicies(tx, item.type, item.listing, kioskId, item.objectId, policy[0], environment, extraParams);

   // result = {item: <the_purchased_item>, canTransfer: true/false // depending on whether there was a kiosk lock rule }
   // if the item didn't have a kiosk_lock_rule, we need to do something with it.
   // for e..g place it in our own kiosk. (demonstrated below) if(result.canTransfer) place(tx, item.type, ownedKiosk, ownedKioskCap , result.item);

   // ...finally, sign PTB & execute it.

 };